 Access Control Council

-- Developing white papers and briefings on best practices for using smart card technology for access to facilities, networks, devices and information systems
+- Developing white papers and briefings on best practices for use of secure technologies in both physical and logical access control

-- Participating in the development of standards and specifications for using smart cards in physical and logical access control systems
+- Participating in the development of standards and specifications for using secure technology in physical and logical access control systems

-- Collaborating with other industry organizations to influence standards and develop best practices
+- Collaborating with other industry and government organizations to influence standards and develop best practices

 Commercial Access Control